helmetjs/nocache/README.md

 app.use(nocache({ noEtag: true }))
 ```

-Caching has some real benefits, and you lose them here.
+Caching has some real benefits, and you lose many of them here.
 Browsers won't cache resources with this enabled, although *some* performance is retained if you keep ETag support.
 It's also possible that you'll introduce *new* bugs and you'll wish people had old resources cached, but that's less likely.